 In addition to our recorded information sessions, the CHE Office of Undergraduate Admissions has planned a series of CHE Live (online) events for prospective undergraduate students.
 Join us for information and Q&A sessions with Admissions Staff and current undergraduate students.
 We have also compiled a variety of resources to help you get to know us.

 Email a Human Ecology Undergraduate Ambassador

 Have questions about undergraduate student life?
-Email our Human Ecology Ambassadors, a group of current Human Ecology students who can answer questions about life in the College of Human Ecology and at Cornell University.
+Email our Human Ecology Ambassadors, a group of current Human Ecology students who can answer questions about life in the college and at Cornell University.